-The County will provide a reasonable amount of paid break time to accommodate an employee desiring to express breast milk for the employee's infant child or as required by Minnesota lawduring the twelve months following the birth of the child.
-Employees needing breaks for lactation purposes may use ordinary paid rest breaks or may take other reasonable break time when needed.
+The County will provide a reasonable amount of paid break time to accommodationse for an employee lactating employee needing a time and place to pump at work.
+An employee may choose when to express milk and may use break times already by provided by the County even if those break times are traditionally unpaid. desiring to express breast milk for the employee's infant child during the twelve months following the birth of the child.
 The lactation break time, if possible, should run concurrently with scheduled meal and rest breaks already provided to the employee.
-If the lactation break time cannot run concurrently with meal and rest breaks already provided, or if additional time is needed for the employee, the lactation break time will be unpaid break or additional time is needed, the employee should work with her supervisor regarding scheduling and recording the extra break time as unpaid.
+If the lactation break time cannot run concurrently with meal and rest breaks already provided, it should be scheduled in a manner that does not unduly disrupt business operations.